Exclusive sign up offer from Pointsbet:

 |Online Availability - Nevada||❌ No|

 |Online Availability - Pennsylvania||❌ No|

 Learn About Pointsbet

-Sportsbook operator PointsBet was founded in Australia in 2017.
+PointsBet Sportsbook was founded in Australia in 2017.
 After gaining traction in the land Down Under, the company set its sights on the booming US market.
 Fast forward to January 2019, and PointsBet went live in New Jersey.

-While PointsBet does not offer casino games, sports bettors will find plenty to choose from.
+While PointsBet does not offer casino games like other online casinos, sports bettors will find plenty to choose from.
 All of the sports you would expect to find are offered on both the desktop and mobile versions of the site.
 In addition, PointsBet has some unique features and bet types which you won’t find elsewhere.

 So exactly what does this new player on the scene bring to the table?
 Is PointsBet worth checking out?
 What does the sign-up process like?
-Let’s take a look at the answers to these and other questions as we walk through what PointsBet has to offer.
+Let’s take a look at the answers to these and other questions as we walk through our PointsBet review.

 PointsBet Sign-up Process

 Many sportsbooks have a multi-step sign-up process online.
 That’s not the case with PointsBet.
 Just two steps is all that it takes for you to get the ball rolling.
 For starters, simply look for the big red button in the upper right-hand of the screen.

 After clicking on that, you’ll see a pop up which asks for some basic information.